Coreoz/Plume-file/plume-file-metadata-database/README.md

 A [Plume File](../) module to store file metadata into database, with a strong reference to a database object through a foreign key.

 The metadata-database module implements the `FileMetadataService` of the [core module](../plume-file-core).

-TODO expliquer comment utiliser FileTypeDatabase et FileTypesProvider

 Setup
 -----